ericanastas/deploy-google-app-script-action/readme.md

 1. Install [clasp](https://developers.google.com/apps-script/guides/clasp) on your development machine if not already installed.
 2. Create a local copy of a Google Apps Script project.
 You may use `clasp create` to create a new project or `clasp clone` to download an existing project.
-3. Initialize the project folder as a new Git repo: `git init`
-   1. The `.clasp.json` file MUST be in the root of the repository, but `.clasp.json` may point to source files in a sub folder using using the `rootDir` property.
+3. Initialize the project folder as a new Git repo: `git init`.
+The `.clasp.json` file MUST be in the root of the repository, but `.clasp.json` may point to source files in a sub folder using using the `rootDir` property.
 4. Copy `.github/workflows/deploy-script.yml` from this repository to the same relative path.
 5. Stage files: `git add .`
 6. Commit files: `git commit -m "first commit"`